seppevs/seppevs.github.io/_posts/2015-03-23-unit_testing_with_mocks_in_node_js.markdown

 ---
 layout: post
 title:  Unit Testing with Mocks in Node
-summary: A tutorial where we learn how to test features in complete isolation by using mocks & stubs.
+summary: In this tutorial we'll learn how to test features in complete isolation by using mocks & stubs.
 date:   2015-03-22 11:37:58
 tags:
 - JavaScript